luka-utvic/lukautvic.me/SETUP-GUIDE.md

 ## Before you Start

-- Before starting I reccomend creating a perplexity account and downloading the commet browser.
+- Before starting I reccomend creating a **Perplexity** account and downloading the **Comet** browser.
 It is an ai powered browser that has the abiltiy to do tasks on your computer for you. **Crazy right!** It was a life saver for me throughout this entire process.
+(You need the premium version, **Luckily**, students get one year free when siging up with their school email.)

 - **Note** straight up ask the assistant to do things for you, **It's a robot don't feel bad.**